 It is the waiting for your adult children to find their own path of fulfillment and happiness.
 It is the waiting of a middle-aged couple to re-discover their lost love and passion for each other.

-Or, like the father of the prodigal son, waiting for our lost children to come to their senses and turn back towards home—and while they are a long way off, we run to them and welcome them back.
+Or, like the father of the prodigal son, it is the waiting for our lost children to come to their senses and turn back towards home—and while they are a long way off, we run to them and welcome them back.

-This type of waiting is not passive.
+This type of waiting is not a passive whiling away the days.
 It is deep, difficult work.
 It is getting up off your bean-bag and going to work, or going to school, caring for your children, while all the time the thing you wait for is beyond your own ability to make happen.
 You just go on, moving through life with that tiny little flicker of hope that singes your insides, and while you are working, you are loving, living, and waiting.

 A hidden but vital element of this level of waiting in hope is trust— a re-occurring theme of all of these reflections.
 For how can one wait in hope if we do not have at minimum a certain suspicion that there is a loving, caring God interested in our life?